edgedb/edgedb-js/docs/generation.rst

 Connection
 ^^^^^^^^^^

-Generating the query builder requires a connection to an active EdgeDB database.
+The generators require a connection to an active EdgeDB database.
 It does **not** simply read your local ``.esdl`` schema files.
 Generators rely on the database to introspect the schema and analyze queries.
 Doing so without a database connection would require implementing a full EdgeQL parser and static analyzer in JavaScript—which we don't intend to do anytime soon.